Julie-Montague/MixPro-Reproduction/README.md

 ### 5.2 Critical Analysis

 Our results reveal a distinct interaction between Model Capacity and Augmentation Strategy, highlighting a limitation in the MixPro methodology when applied to Transfer Learning.
+Pretraining changes the early attention quality, so it’s a deliberate test of the method’s claimed mechanism : if PAL helps because attention is unreliable early, then in a pretrained regime we should expect the PAL benefit to shrink.

 1.  **DeiT-Tiny Favors MixPro:**
     For the capacity-constrained Tiny model, **MixPro** achieved the highest accuracy (**70.77%**).
-    *  Smaller models benefit significantly from the aggressive regularization provided by **MaskMix** (Grid Masking).
+    *  Smaller models may benefit significantly from the aggressive regularization provided by **MaskMix** (Grid Masking).
 The paper notes MixPro performs better on models with fewer parameters.
-By forcing the model to reconstruct global context from scattered patches, MixPro prevents overfitting, a benefit that outweighs the simpler CutMix strategy.
+This is consistent with MixPro acting as a stronger regularizer in a lower-capacity regime, where patch-level mixing can improve generalization on limited data.

 2.  **DeiT-Small Favors TransMix:**
     For the larger Small model, **TransMix** achieved the highest accuracy (**77.42%**).
-    *  This contradicts the "unreliable attention" premise of the paper.
-Because we utilized a Pre-trained Backbone, the attention maps were reliable from Epoch 1.
-    *  MixPro's PAL mechanism forces the model to ignore these high-quality attention maps (via $\alpha$) early in training.
-TransMix, which trusts attention immediately, leveraged the pre-trained priors more effectively.
+    *  In the pretrained setting, attention maps may be informative early, so TransMix can benefit immediately.
+PAL’s delayed reliance on attention may therefore be less beneficial (or slightly restrictive) in transfer learning.

 ## 6. Proposed Improvement: Entropy-Based PAL